-The table below presents our consolidated balance sheet data as of June 30, 2020 on:
+The table below presents our consolidated balance sheet data as of December 31, 2019 on:

-- · an actual basis; - a pro forma basis, to reflect: (i) the conversion of all of the outstanding shares of our convertible preferred stock as of June 30, 2020 and all of the outstanding shares of our Series E convertible preferred stock issued and sold in July 2020 and August 2020 (including shares issued upon redemption of the 2020 Notes) into an aggregate of 84,589,700 shares of common stock, in each case, immediately prior to the completion of this offering; (ii) the conversion of all of our outstanding warrants exercisable for convertible preferred stock as of June 30, 2020 and the warrant to purchase 160,461 shares of our Series E convertible preferred stock issued in September 2020 into warrants exercisable for 413,457 shares of common stock immediately prior to the completion of this offering; and (iii) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering; and - a pro forma as adjusted basis, giving effect to the pro forma adjustments discussed above, and giving further effect to the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+· an actual basis;

+a pro forma basis, to reflect: (i) the conversion of all of the outstanding shares of our convertible preferred stock as of December 31, 2019 into an aggregate of 41,131,064 shares of common stock immediately prior to the completion of this offering; (ii) the conversion of all of our outstanding warrants exercisable for convertible preferred stock as of December 31, 2019 into warrants exercisable for 221,760 shares of common stock immediately prior to the completion of this offering; and (iii) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering; and a pro forma as adjusted basis, giving effect to the pro forma adjustments discussed above, and giving further effect to the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-As of June 30, 2020
+As of December 31, 2019

 (in thousands) Actual Pro forma Pro forma as adjusted(1)

 Consolidated balance sheet data:

-Cash and cash equivalents \$ 8,278 \$ \$
+Cash and cash equivalents \$ 13,384 \$ \$

-Working capital(2) (19,611)
+Working capital(2) (2,377)

-Total assets 24,748
+Total assets 27,305

-Long-term debt, current and noncurrent 23,227
+Term loans, current and noncurrent 12,246

-Convertible preferred stock warrant liability 112
+Convertible preferred stock warrant liability 396

 Convertible preferred stock 152,880

-Accumulated deficit (177,533)
+Accumulated deficit (159,203)

-Total stockholders' (deficit) equity (173,411)
+Total stockholders' (deficit) equity (156,103)

 (1) The pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming the number of shares of our pro forma as adjusted cash and cash equivalents, working capital, total assets or decrease or decrease or decrease, as applicable, each of four pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.